injoongy/notes/deploy-setup.md

 1. Test your app from localhost:3000.

+1. Don't forget to set up your proxies!!!
+Add vue.config.js in the root of your `app` directory, add the necessary code in there, and remove the code from your api.js!

 ## Heroku stuff
 1. Go to Heroku and create a new app - ignore pipelines.